ycs77/headlessui-float-docs/src/react/arrow.md

 # Arrow

-First import the `<Float.Arrow>` component, and put it inside the floating element, then add the class:
+First put the `<Float.Arrow>` inside the floating element, then add the class:

 ```jsx
 <Popover>